AnimalGenomicsETH/bovine-graphs/README.md

 Developed for analysis of bovine genomes, but should be applicable to the other species as well.

+## Citation
 Please cite below when using the pipeline/scripts in your research

-> Danang Crysnanto, Alexander S. Leonard, Zih-Hua Fang, Hubert Pausch. **Novel functional sequences uncovered through a bovine multi-assembly graph**. *Biorxiv*
+> Danang Crysnanto, Alexander S. Leonard, Zih-Hua Fang, Hubert Pausch. **Novel functional sequences uncovered through a bovine multi-assembly graph**. *[Biorxiv](https://www.biorxiv.org/content/10.1101/2021.01.08.425845v1.full)*

+## Pipeline usage

 **Input**
 ---